 What is Measure 91?

 Measure 91 went into effect on July 1, 2015.
-The Act is meant to allow Oregonians 21 years of age or older to grow marijuana (up to 4 plants) and possess defined amounts of recreational marijuana for personal use.
+The act allows Oregonians 21 years of age or older to grow marijuana (up to 4 plants) and possess defined amounts of recreational marijuana for personal use.
 Measure 91 also allows the state to tax product, as well as regulate how recreational marijuana is grown and distributed to people who are 21 years old and older.
 As of January 1st, 2017, licensed retail marijuana facilities are open to the public.

 What is Senate Bill 460?